owenob1/Dot-Claude/README.md

 # Dot-Claude

-> The best `.claude` configuration for Claude Code - A curated collection of hooks, commands, agents, and settings to supercharge your Claude Code experience.
+> A curated `.claude` configuration of hooks, commands, agents, and settings to supercharge your Claude Code experience.

 ## Overview